 Sales and Marketing

 Amway boasts more than 3 million independent distributors worldwide.
 China has become its largest market.
 It's a well-known multi-level marketer and direct seller of household, personal care, nutrition, and cleaning items.
 The company also peddles the products of other companies worldwide in more than 80 markets.

 Based in Ada, Michigan, Alticor's headquarters spans more than 1 million sq. ft.
 The company owns or manages manufacturing and distribution facilities worldwide.
 It boasts manufacturing facilities in the US, China, Vietnam, and India and oversees organically-certified farms in the US, Mexico, and Brazil for growing food supplements.
 Alticor's distribution facilities are located in North America, Europe, and the Far East.

-While privately-owned Alticor doesn't report its results, Amway reported global sales of $12 billion in 2013.
+While privately-owned Alticor doesn't report its results, Amway reported global sales of $10.8 billion in 2014, down from $12 billion in 2013.

 The direct-selling business model is popular; Amway reaches across North America and Europe.
 Its focus, however, is increasingly on Asia's fertile market.
 Sales from its Amway China and India units are anticipated to jump by double-digits as consumers increase retail spending.
 The company deepens its presence by outsourcing its manufacturing operations to third parties in the Asia/Pacific region as well as by aligning its product design and branding around their cultures.

 To this end, Amway is investing $335 million in manufacturing and research and development expansion.
 The initiative involves upgrading four factories in the US, building a new manufacturing facility in India, and adding second sites in both China and Vietnam.
 In 2013 Amway broke ground on a new $95-million production plant in Tamil Nadu, India, set for completion in 2015.
 Its second plant in China will be located in Guangzhou; the $75-million facility is slated for completion by 2016.